web blazonry web development scripts and tutorials

 How the Ad Test Script Works

-First, generate a random number of 0 or 1.
-Use this number to serve up one of two AdSense ads.
+First, it generates a random number of 0 or 1.
+50-50 chance of either.
+The script uses this number to serve up one of two AdSense ads.
 When the number 1 is generated, run Format 2-A, else run Format 2-B.

 Notes: